Home

 Royal Decree 1112/2018 (pre-EAA; mirrors WCAG 2.1 AA)

-Spain's National High Court found that disabled customers could not independently complete bookings, check in online, or manage reservations on Vueling's website.
-The court imposed a €90,000 fine plus a temporary ban on receiving public funds — the secondary sanction often dwarfs the headline figure for airlines that receive aviation subsidies.
+Spain's National High Court confirmed a €90,000 fine plus a temporary ban on receiving public funds after Vueling's website failed 26 of 38 accessibility indicators — disabled customers could not independently complete bookings, check in online, or manage reservations.
+The public-funds ban often matters more than the headline figure for airlines that receive aviation subsidies.

 booking flow